-Privacy Policy
+Privacy notice

-Privacy Policy
+Privacy Practice

 This page describes the type of information we gather about you, with whom the information may be shared and the safeguards we have in place to protect it.
 You have the right to the confidentiality of your medical information and the right to approve or refuse the release of specific information except when the release is required by law, or permitted by law without your authorization.

-If the practices described in this notice meet your expectations, there is nothing you need to do.
+If the practices described in this Notice meet your expectations, there is nothing you need to do.
 If you prefer additional limitations on the use of your medical information, you may request them following the procedure below.

-If you have any questions about this notice, please contact our Privacy Officer at the address below.
+If you have any questions about this Notice, please contact our Privacy Officer at the address below.

 Who Will Follow This Notice